This article has links to products and services we love, which we may make commission from.

-Welcome and thanks for reading our penultimate monthly budget – How much does Backpacking Europe Cost?
+Welcome, and thanks for reading our penultimate monthly budget – how much does Backpacking Europe Cost?
 We’ve been on the road, travelling around the Americas and Europe, for the past 15 months.
 Our monthly budget for June focuses on our last month – backpacking through Europe.
-Each day Craig tallies up what we have spent in the following categories and we then report back our monthly findings / spendings.
-I hope that fellow travellers looking for the cheapest way to travel Europe find it useful.
+Each day Craig tallies up what we have spent in the following categories and we then report back our monthly findings/spendings.
+I hope that fellow travellers looking for the cheapest way to travel in Europe find it useful.

 The Cost of Accommodation in Europe

 During this month, we backpacked around Central and Eastern Europe and the Balkans.
-Accommodation wise we did a mix of sponsored hostel stays (Slovenia and Romania), Airbnbs, an airport hotel (Italy) and a glampiste (Slovenia)!
+Accommodation wise we did a mix of comped hostel stays (Slovenia and Romania), an airport hotel (Italy) and a glampiste (Slovenia)!

-For our third and final time in Budapest we opted for an Airbnb again (our third) which was £22.50 per night (not our cheapest in Budapest).
-In Ljubljana, Slovenia we partnered with a converted prison , Hostel Celica.
-Then on the Slovenian / Croatian border we were happy glampers at Big Berry luxury campsite (invited as guest bloggers)!
+For our third and final time in Budapest we opted for an apartment again (our third) which was £22.50 per night (not our cheapest in Budapest).
+In Ljubljana, Slovenia we partnered with a converted prison, Hostel Celica.
+Then on the Slovenian / Croatian border we, were happy glampers at Big Berry luxury campsite (invited as guest bloggers)!
 One night in a Bled hostel was squeezed in between.

 No time was spent in Croatia, we bussed straight to Sarajevo in BiH after making the decision to save Croatia and Montenegro for next summer.
 We will then have more time and a bigger budget.
-Seven nights was spent in an Airbnb (£23.66 per night) near the old town in Sarajevo, I fell hard for this city.
-Belgrade in Serbia didn’t do much for me (Airbnb £20.33 per night) where as Bucharest in Romania blew me away.
+Seven nights was spent in an apartment (£23.66 per night) near the old town in Sarajevo, I fell hard for this city.
+Belgrade in Serbia didn’t do much for me (apartment £20.33 per night) whereas Bucharest in Romania blew me away.

-We had a room with a view at the lovely Little Bucharest in the Old Town for 2 nights (first night was spent in another Airbnb – £16 per night).
+We had a room with a view at the lovely Little Bucharest in the Old Town for 2 nights (first night was spent in another apartment – £16 per night).
 In Italy, we paid for an airport hotel, which was actually 5k from the flipping airport with a stupidly priced shuttle bus.
-Finally we reach Spain, where we spent time with Craig’s family in a villa in San Pedro de Alcántara near Marbella (gratis for us – this area is a much cheaper alternative than Marbella proper).
+Finally, we, reach Spain, where we spent time with Craig’s family in a villa in San Pedro de Alcántara near Marbella (gratis for us – this area is a much cheaper alternative than Marbella proper).